-Buying existing homes
+Buying existing homes in the private sector

-For a typical 2 bed home this will be in the region of £90,000 (including any work to bring it up to the Carmarthenshire Homes Standard).
+For a typical 2 bed home this will be in the region of about £90,000 (including any work to bring it up to the Carmarthenshire Homes Standard).
 This may be slightly higher in Carmarthen and the more rural parts of the county.
 Again, this is seen as a key part of the delivery plan as a relatively straightforward and easy way to increase the number of affordable homes